kuritka/coredns/plugin/roundrobin/README.md

 # RoundRobin

 ## Name
-*roundrobin* - plugin provides several round-robin strategies that mix A and AAAA records in a DNS response.
+*roundrobin* - plugin provides several round-robin strategies that shuffle A and AAAA records in a DNS response.

 ## Description